Flumotion/flumotion/doc/random/developer-introduction.rst

 GLib & GObject
 --------------
-GLib and GObject provides the foundation to both Gtk and GStreamer.
+GLib_ and GObject_ provides the foundation to both Gtk_ and GStreamer_.
 Things which are important to understand here are:

 - signal connection and callbacks